sgoguen/hands-on-fsharp/talks/ergonomics-of-fsharp.md

 # Here We Are Today

 * F# is still awesome!
-* But it's not taking over the world
+* Maybe it's not taking over the world
 * But it has changed the world and has **directly** influenced TypeScript, JavaScript, C#, and more  (Async/Await, LINQ, etc.)
 * It has quite literally influenced the designs of Swift, Kotlin, and Rust
 * And it will continue to lend its ideas to other languages